dantleech/blog/content/posts/2025/15-11-space.md

     GHANDI.php
 ```

-Over the years they completely forgot about DDD and they also needed to import
+The DDD developer left for a higher-paying job and nobody else knew or cared about DDD but they did need to add
-various things:
+lots of importers:

 ```text
 src/